Wong4j/spmv/README.md

 ```shell
 ./ncu_prof.sh xxx.mtx
 ```
-Then open the ".ncu-rep" file using Nsight-compute
+Then open the ".ncu-rep" file using Nsight-compute to profile the kernels.

 ## Reference
 Bell, Nathan, and Michael Garland.
 Efficient sparse matrix-vector multiplication on CUDA.
 Vol. 2.
 No. 5.
 Nvidia Technical Report NVR-2008-004, Nvidia Corporation, 2008.